 Visual Walkthrough & Tips

-Here are my step-by-step instructions for how to make vibrant and delicious sanshoku donburi with chicken soboro at home.
-For ingredient quantities and simplified instructions, scroll down for the printable recipe card below.
+Here are my step-by-step instructions for how to make vibrant and delicious Sanshoku Donburi at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Crack the eggs into a mixing bowl and add sugar, sake and salt.